 Gradual weight loss through a combination of a healthy diet and exercise is the only effective treatment for Non-Alcoholic Fatty Liver Disease.
 Weight loss can reduce fat in the liver, alleviate inflammation and help heal liver damage or scarring that has occurred.

 Keep Your Liver in Good Health

 Ocean Family Gastroenterology has an exceptionally qualified team of talented gastroenterologists who have a detailed understanding of the GI system.
 We work diligently to understand your symptoms and provide cutting-edge diagnostic technology in order to provide you with the most accurate diagnosis of your condition.
-To schedule a visit, call 732-281-1590 or request an appointment ONLINE.
+Click here to view our Frequently Asked Questions, and when you’re ready to schedule a visit, call 732-281-1590 or request an appointment online.